Once again it’s time for my scans, bloods and mole check.

 The road through Blackrock is a busy one but I am fearless.

-After all I am probably going to die shortly anyway.
+After all I am probably going to die shortly so why worry.

 I remember a fisherman in the west once told me that even though he couldn’t swim he wouldn’t wear a life jacket.